rsalmond/TIL/isms.md

 ### Materialism

 Everything including mental states and consciousness are results of material interactions.
+(An older term, generally supplanted by "physicalism").

 ---